Student Support Services Policy

 These reasonable adjustments include modification to assessment and provision of additional services; however adjustments are not provided that would undermine the core or inherent learning required.

-As a distance / online provider, ACCM College can support students by:
+As a distance/online provider, ACCM College can support students by:

-• providing hard copy resources (fees may apply for printing/postage)
+• Providing hard copy resources (fees may apply for printing/postage)

-• scheduling more frequent phone tutorial assistance
+• Scheduling more frequent phone tutorial assistance

 • Conducting periodic video contact for tutorial assistance

-• providing tutorials on how to use WebclassM
+• Providing tutorials on how to use Webclass

-• undertake verbal flexible assessment where appropriate
+• Undertaking verbal flexible assessment where appropriate

 Please note that Distance/Online Delivery is likely not appropriate for learners/Trainees who require: